olivvein/Code_With_AI/README.md

 - [x] search github repo readme and add to chat for ai teaching
 - [x] loading screen for chat completion and saveAs/Deploy
 - [x] Fixed : using script type="module" only if script has import  (For Vanilla JS)
-- [x] Added Promplets : Small bit so prompt that are appended to system prompt that are stored in user kv
+- [x] Added Promplets : Small bit of prompt that are appended to system prompt that are stored in user kv